HotPotatoC/socket/README.md

 		if ok, _ := eType.Eq(socket.TypeDisconnected); c.Message().String() == "exit" || ok {

+			// If close function not called when some client is disconnected
-			// Close function should be called, it will handle delete session in internal server err = server.CloseByActorWithMessage(c.Sender(), ws.StatusNormalClosure, "Byee Human")
+			// Server will automatically close and delete client connection err = server.CloseByActorWithMessage(c.Sender(), ws.StatusNormalClosure, "Byee Human")
 			return err
 		}